velikanghost/alioth_contracts/README.md

 ## ⚠️ Disclaimer

 This software is experimental and unaudited.
 Use at your own risk.
 The Alioth protocol is under active development and contracts may change without notice.
+Receipt tokens represent shares in yield strategies and their value may fluctuate based on underlying protocol performance.